nrjones-dev/ps_layer_utility/README.md

 The first function of this tool is to add either a 'suffix' or 'prefix' of your choosing.

 1. First select the radial options for either a suffix or a prefix.
 2. Type in your chosen prefix or suffix.
 This will be taken literally, so please include some form of separation.
 I.e. '_' or '-' or simply a space ' '.
-This should either look like '_OLD' or 'OLD_' for a prefix and suffix respectively.
+This should either look like '_FOO' or 'FOO_' for a prefix and suffix respectively.
-3. Select a Layer or Layers.
+3. Select a Layer/Group or Layers.
 4. Press the 'Add Affix' button.

 All selected layers should now have this affix applied.